codingsoo/codingsoo.github.io1/pages/psychology/psychology-as-science.md

 ![game_and_violence](https://wardballoon.github.io/images/game_violence.png)

 Let's assume that video game yields violence.
 We observed the relationship between game and violence, and got the result above.
 We have observed that there is strong relationship.
 However, can we say that game cause violence?
-The anser is no. Correlation is not same as causation.
+The answer is no. Correlation is not same as causation.
 Cause - effect cannot be inferred here.
-We can make three possible scenario here.
+We can make three possible scenarios here.

 ![game_and_violence_result](https://wardballoon.github.io/images/three_result_gv.png)